 Chiles:

-• Preheat oven to 375.
-Place chiles on a cookie sheet and drizzle with olive oil, salt and pepper.
+• Preheat oven to 375 degrees F. Place 2 large poblano chiles on a baking sheet and drizzle with 2 tablespoons olive oil, salt, and pepper.
 Roast in oven until skin is blackened, about 15 minutes.

 • Remove chiles from oven and place in a bowl, then cover tightly with plastic wrap.
 Let chiles rest in bowl for 15 minutes.
 Remove chiles from bowl and peel and seed the chiles, then coarsely chop.

-• Melt butter in a large skillet over medium heat and then whisk in flour and cook for one minute.
+• Melt 1 tablespoon unsalted butter in a large skillet over medium heat and then whisk in 1 tablespoon all-purpose flour and cook for one minute.

-• Add milk, increasing heat to medium-high, and whisk constantly until sauce thickens, about 5 minutes.
-Turn heat to low and stir in grated cheese, onion and jalapeno.
+• Add 1 1/2 cups whole milk, increasing heat to medium-high, and whisk constantly until sauce thickens, about 5 minutes.
+Turn heat to low and stir in 8 ounces pepper jack cheese, grated, 1 medium red onion, finely chopped, and 1-2 jalapeno peppers, seeded and finely diced.

 • Season with salt and pepper and cook on low for about 5 minutes, stirring frequently, then remove from heat and keep warm.